iandennismiller/gthnk/docs/user/browser-integration.rst

 Browser Integration
 ===================

-**gthnk** runs a private web server that only you can connect to.
-There are a few browser tricks that make it easier to get extra use out of **gthnk**.
+**Gthnk** runs a private web server that only you can connect to.
+There are a few browser tricks that make it easier to get extra use out of **Gthnk**.

 Google Chrome
 -------------